mbarbin/provider/doc/docs/tutorials/handler-explicit/README.md

   M.inject (loop n at)
 ;;
 ```

 Granted, writing the type is quite a journey :-).
 But the implementation looks clear enough, doesn't it?

 ### Implementing Providers

-To make it work with higher-kinded types, we'll invoke the functors to create ready-to-use modules with the expected `Mappable` signature:
+To make it work with higher-kinded types, we'll invoke the functor `Higher_kinded.Make` to create ready-to-use modules with the expected `Mappable` signature:

 ```ocaml
 module Higher_kinded_list = struct